| Melbourne — loading...

 Best for: Local brews, pet-nats, and a pub atmosphere with a craft beer soul

 Surly’s opened in December 2019, closed three months later due to the pandemic, and somehow emerged stronger.
-The name suggests grumpiness, but the reality is the opposite — it’s warm, familiar, and the kind of bar where the mismatched furniture (sourced through Facebook Marketplace) and the 1930s–40s aesthetic give it a genuine character that no interior designer could manufacture.
+The mismatched furniture (sourced through Facebook Marketplace) and the 1930s-40s aesthetic give it genuine character.
+Ultra-local ales, pet-nats, and vegan cocktails.
+No kitchen, but local restaurants deliver.

 Best for: Pub-style socialising with cocktail-bar quality drinks

-Oliva Social at 102-104 High Street straddles the line between neighbourhood pub and cocktail bar.
-The space has high ceilings, polished concrete floors, and a front courtyard with fairy lights and picnic tables that feels more like a European beer garden than an Australian pub.
+Oliva Social straddles the line between neighbourhood pub and cocktail bar.
+High ceilings, polished concrete floors, front courtyard with fairy lights.
+The Chinotto Connection is their signature cocktail.
+Food covers pizzas, tapas, and grazing platters.

 Benzina Cantina — High Street